SciML/Catalyst.jl/docs/src/model_simulation/ode_simulation_performance.md

 solve(oprob, Tsit5())
 nothing # hide
 ```
-If no solver argument is provided to `solve`, and the `OrdinaryDiffEqDefault` sub-library or top-level `OrdinaryDiffEq` library is installed, then one is automatically selected:
+If no solver argument is provided to `solve`, and the `OrdinaryDiffEqDefault` sub-library or meta `OrdinaryDiffEq` library are loaded, then one is automatically selected:
 ```@example
 using OrdinaryDiffEqDefault
 ode_simulation_performance_2solve(oprob)